Lightning-Bolt

 Why Weekly Exercise Is Not Enough

-Certified Load Bank Testing in Willis & Jackson
+Commercial Load Bank Testing in Willis, Jackson & Southeast Michigan

 Eliminating Wet Stacking & Carbon Buildup

-In diesel generators, wet stacking occurs when unburned fuel accumulates in the exhaust system because the unit runs under low-load conditions.
-Load bank testing subjects the generator to higher operating demand, helping burn off these deposits and restore proper engine performance.
+In diesel generators, wet stacking can occur when the generator runs for long periods under low load.
+Unburned fuel and carbon deposits may collect in the exhaust system, reducing efficiency and increasing the risk of performance issues.
+Load bank testing places the generator under higher operating demand to help burn off deposits and support proper engine performance.

 Comprehensive System Verification

-We use specialized portable load bank equipment to test your generator without interrupting your facility’s daily power.
-This allows us to verify engine integrity, alternator output, voltage regulation, and frequency stability under varying load levels.
+CRG Electric uses portable load bank equipment to test generator output without interrupting normal building power.
+Testing can help verify engine response, alternator output, voltage regulation, frequency stability, cooling performance, and overall system behavior under varying load levels.

 Load Bank Testing Reports

-At the conclusion of every test, CRG Electric provides a load bank testing report that documents generator performance under load.
-These reports support maintenance planning, compliance review, and backup power readiness.
+After testing, CRG Electric provides a load bank testing report documenting generator performance under load.
+These reports can support maintenance records, reliability planning, compliance review, and backup power readiness documentation.

 Testing reports may include: